 Dr. Tweel received a master’s degree in theological studies from the Harvard Divinity School and a doctorate in history from Columbia University.
 In 2009, she received the K. Patricia Cross Future Leaders Award from the Association of American Colleges and Universities.
 Her work has been published in numerous academic and popular journals, magazines, and newspapers, including the Washington Post, The Forward, The Harvard Divinity Bulletin, The Jewish Week, Inside Higher Ed, and The Huffington Post.

-Tiphanie Shoemaker has spent the last 10 years at Luria Academy of Brooklyn.
-In her most recent role there, she was the Director of Teaching and Learning Grades 4-8 and the High School Admissions Coordinator.
+Prior to joining Civic Spirit in Fall 2019, Tiphanie Shoemaker spent 10 years at Luria Academy of Brooklyn.
+In her most recent role there, she was the Director of Teaching and Learning for Grades 4-8 and the High School Admissions Coordinator.
 She has a B.S. in Early Childhood Education with a Concentration in Literature and an M.S. in English Literature for grades 5-9.
 Tiphanie completed the Montessori Lower Elementary training through the North American Montessori Center.
 She is a graduate of ELAI (Educational Leadership Advancement Initiative) and is a trained mentor through JNTP (Jewish New Teacher Project).
-Tiphanie is excited to combine her two passions -best educational practices and giving children a sense of belonging and purpose- in her new role with Civic Spirit.
+Tiphanie enjoys combining her two passions -best educational practices and giving students a sense of belonging and purpose.
 Tiphanie’s interests include reading, visiting baseball stadiums and science-fiction.
-She lives with her husband and puppy in Brooklyn.
+She lives with her husband, son, and puppy in Brooklyn.

 Judith Ballan teaches World History and AP European History at SAR High School in Riverdale (Bronx), NY, where her students learn to read a source closely and carefully.
 She sings in two choirs, and loves the bookends of the choral experience: reading through music they haven't seen before, and polishing it once it is learned.
 When she is not teaching or singing , she can be found at any sidewalk café, just about anywhere in Manhattan.
 Her greatest sense of connection comes from talking to alumni of her school and sensing the degree to which she helped shape the people they have become.